ajmidana/Udacity/README.md

 ### Licensing, Authors, Acknowledgements

 The data set was extracted from Kaggle website.
-You can refer to their online website to check the problem description and full detail clich [here](https://www.kaggle.com/joniarroba/noshowappointments/home)
+You can refer to their online website to check the problem description and full detail by clicking [here](https://www.kaggle.com/joniarroba/noshowappointments/home)